 A fair number of crusts or crust-like species share the orangish coloration of Ceriporia spissa and are commonly misidentified as such on iNaturalist (probably due to their auto-identification algorithm) but can be easily distinguished with a human brain by the lack of pores.
 Phanerochaete chrysorhiza produces extensive rhizomorphs and has an odontioid to hydnoid hymenophore.
 Phlebia coccineofulva is typically a brighter red color when fresh and has a merulioid to grandinoid hymenophore.
 Stereum complicatum is an orange effused-reflexed parchment fungus.
 Pyronema omphalodes is a bright orange crustose ascomycete that grows on recently burned ground.
-Another potential lookalike is not a species at all but a consortium of microbes.
-In the spring when sap gets flowing, it will ooze out of cuts in tree trunks or the stumps of recently felled trees and an slimey orange mass may form.
+Another potential lookalike is not a single species at all but rather a consortium of microbes.
+In the spring, sap gets flowing and can ooze out of cuts in tree trunks or the stumps of recently felled trees, upon which a slimy orange mass may form.
 This slime is composed of yeasts, filamentous fungi, and bacteria that are said to feed on the sugary sap.
 The orange color is primarily a result of carotene production by the yeast Cryptococcus macerans.

 Ecology: Ceriporia spissa grows as a saprotroph on the underside of hardwood logs in northeastern North America, but is also reported from western United States, tropical South America (Coelho et al. 2005), and China (Jia et al. 2014).